Slice (drink): New Slice

-In December 2018, New Slice Ventures announced that its new Slice-branded products had become available for wholesale pre-order in four flavors: Raspberry & Grapefruit, Blackberry, Mango & Pineapple and Apple & Cranberry.
+In December 2018, New Slice Ventures announced that its new Slice-branded products had become available for wholesale pre-order in four flavors: Raspberry & Grapefruit, Blackberry, Mango & Pineapple Apple & Cranberry.
 In late 2022, New Slice Ventures re-branded the product in a "retro-style," and released four new flavors: Orange, Lemon-Lime, Cherry and Berry.
-The product is available in a variety of retail stores, as well on on the brand's website.
+The product is available in a variety of retail stores, as well as on the brand's website.

+In 2025, Slice was relaunched by Suja Life with a new formula including prebiotic, probiotic and postbiotic ingredients.
+The soda is available in lemon-lime, orange, cola, and grapefruit flavors.
+Part of the promotion for the relaunch included the company arranging a deal with media broadcaster Meruelo Group to launch the microformat radio station "106.3 The Fizz" on Meruelo-owned KLLI's HD2 channel and a low-wattage Los Angeles translator for the month of June 2025.
+The format was generated entirely by artificial intelligence utilized by advertising company BarkleyOKRP, including AI-generated music meant to mimic styles used in the 1980s and 1990s, formatted around an AI generated countdown show hosted by female AI-generated personality "Bev".

 Flavors

 Originally, the drink contained 10% fruit juice; the juice content was reduced by 1988 and eliminated by 1990.